jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

     and the following are optional arguments:

     ``--reuse-values``
-        Reuse existing helm chart user override values.
+        Reuse existing Helm chart user override values.
 If reset-values is used, reuse-values is ignored.

     ``--reset-values``
-        Replace any existing helm chart overrides with the ones specified.
+        Replace any existing Helm chart overrides with the ones specified.

     ``--values``
-        Specify a **yaml** file containing helm chart override values.
+        Specify a **yaml** file containing Helm chart override values.
 You can specify this value multiple times.

     ``--set``
-        Set helm chart override values using the command line.
+        Set Helm chart override values using the command line.
 Multiple override values can be specified with multiple :command:`set` arguments.
 These are processed after files passed through the values argument.